mal0ner/SIT313/Task8.1D/README.md

 - Text search and pagination with firebase: https://medium.com/@ken11zer01/firebase-firestore-text-search-and-pagination-91a0df8131ef
 - Loading Spinner in tailwind: https://www.braydoncoyer.dev/blog/how-to-create-an-animated-loading-spinner-with-tailwind-css
 - Events from child to parent React: https://stackoverflow.com/questions/74864178/how-do-i-emit-events-from-a-child-component-to-a-parent-component-in-react
+- Defining and using types for typesafety with Firebase and typescript: https://medium.com/swlh/using-firestore-with-typescript-65bd2a602945

 ### Fixes